rajasekhar227/excel/README.md

 after successfully server run  excel file is there in your root folder name as fileupload.xlsx

 upload fileupload.xlsx and generated newfile newexcel.xlsx in your root folder with address,lat and lang fileds

+NOTE : in xalapp view file apikey is "YOURAPIKEY" other wise it will show error